liferay/liferay-docs/discover/portal/articles/130-forms/02-managing-form-entries.markdown

     ![Figure 2: You can view a single entry right in the Forms application.](../../images/forms-view-entry.png)

 Viewing entries is great, but this is serious data we're talking about.
-You might need to get all the entries into a spreadsheet so you can work with them, for example.
+You might need to get all the entries into a spreadsheet so you can work with them.

 ## Exporting Form Entries [](id=exporting-form-entries)

-So, you need to put your form entries in a spreadsheet to do spreadhseet things with them?
+So you need to put your form entries in a spreadsheet to do spreadhseet things with them?
 No problem.

 1. Navigate to the Forms application in The Lunar Resort site's Content section